Ljferrer/Ghost/README.md

 # Ghost

+### Lil BERT will be your Ghost Writer:

 I'm planning on fine tuning [BERT](https://towardsdatascience.com/bert-explained-state-of-the-art-language-model-for-nlp-f8b21a9b6270) on rap lyrics and calling it Lil BERT.

-## Lil BERT will be your Ghost Writer:

 The idea is to make an interactive, mad-lib style poetry generator where the user "asks" for words with [MASK] tokens.

 ### Dataset: